annah-vu/annah-vu/README.md

 :computer: I am a Data Science alumni from CodeUp!
 (Florence Cohort)

-:mortar_board: I have an MBA - Finance
+:mortar_board: I have an MBA - Finance, and a BBA in Management!

-:mortar_board: A BBA in Business Management

 :tennis: I love to play tennis!